-At Three O'Clock At the Chember of Commerce, 22 WILLIAM STREET, MELBOY BNE, By Order of I. W. Chandler, Log Cookhill, and BAI ORTION will SELL COMO HOUSE, THE BASIN, BAYSWATER, Gome is the old homestead of the famous chandler's Come Numerics.
-It is a recomedificate bungalow, standing on about 13 acres.
-The page coder tree in the front gurien is one of the landmarks of the distret.
-Half acre is under page.
-All deposit, 25/ week, including interest at 7 per cent., 2 per cent, discount for cash.
-Further particulars, 1/2 Swanston atreet.
+At Three O'Clock At the Chember of Commerce, 22 WILLIAM STREET, MELBOYENE, By Order of I. W. Chandler, Log Cookhill, and Bal Ohito's will Seld.
+Como House, Thie Basin, Bayswater, Como House, Thie Basin, Bayswater, Como is the old homestead of the famous chandler's Come Numerics.
+It is a reconsidered bungalow, standing on about 13 acres.
+The page codes tree in the front gurien is one of the landmarks of the distret.
+Half acre is under pears.
+Also deposit, 257 week, including interest at 7 per cent., 2 per cent, discount for cash, Further particulars, 12 Swanston atreet.
 Melb.